p-mongodb/tenex/README.md

 - One click jump to full Evergreen task logs.
 - One click jump to full Travis logs.
 - One click to restart a task.
+- One click to restart all failed tasks for a PR.
+- One click jump to parsed test suite results (RSpec/JUnit XML) for each configuration tested.

 ![PR](https://raw.githubusercontent.com/wiki/p-mongo/tenex/screenshots/pr.png)